Abstract

 One widespread consequence of anthropogenic-caused climate warming is the shift in species’ distributions toward cooler regions (Chen et al., 2011; La Sorte & Thompson, 2007; Thomas & Lennon, 1999).
 As species move across the globe, the composition of community changes, with species both colonizing and departing (Menéndez et al., 2006; Tingley & Beissinger, 2013); yet colonizing and departing species are unlikely to be randomly drawn from species pools, but instead will be drawn depending on their traits, such as being warm-adapted versus cold-adapted.
 As a result, a warming climate should lead to compositional shifts toward relatively more warm-adapted species in local communities (Thomas et al., 2006), a phenomenon termed “thermophilization” (Feeley et al., 2020; Gottfried et al., 2012; Zellweger et al., 2020).

 In practice, thermophilization can be measured by a temporal increase in the Community Temperature Index (CTI) (Devictor et al., 2008) – an estimation of the average temperature experienced by all species in an assemblage throughout their respective ranges.
 While thermophilization of communities is usually accompanied by an increase in warm-adapted species and a decrease in cold-adapted species (Curley et al., 2022; Prince & Zuckerberg, 2015; Tayleur et al., 2016) (Figure 1a), this process is usually spatially heterogeneous and depends on the availability of current habitat and the ability to disperse into newly suitable habitats (Gaüzère et al., 2017; Richard et al., 2021), both of which will be directly or indirectly affected by other global change stressors.
-Habitat fragmentation, usually defined as the shifts of continuous habitat into spatially isolated and small patches (Fahrig, 2003), in particular, has been hypothesized to have interactive effects with climate change on community dynamics.
+Habitat fragmentation, usually defined as the process of transforming continuous habitat into spatially isolated and small patches (Fahrig, 2003), in particular, has been hypothesized to have interactive effects with climate change on community dynamics.
+Among the various ways in which habitat fragmentation is conceptualized and measured, patch area and isolation are two of the most used measures (Fahrig, 2003).
 Specifically, habitat fragmentation usually alters both habitat spatial structure and microclimate characteristics (Ewers & Banks-Leite, 2013; Fahrig, 2003), either of which can influence thermophilization processes (Gaüzère et al., 2017; Platts et al., 2019; Richard et al., 2021; Zellweger et al., 2020).
 Understanding the interaction between climate change and habitat fragmentation on community composition is essential to predicting biodiversity outcomes but we generally lack empirical examples with which to study this phenomenon (Opdam & Wascher, 2004).

 Theoretically, habitat fragmentation could mediate differential dynamics of warm-adapted versus cold-adapted species either by changing existing habitats’ suitability or by limiting dispersal into newly suitable habitats (Newson et al., 2014; Opdam & Wascher, 2004) (Figure 1).
 The overall effect of fragmentation on climatic niche tracking of communities can be decomposed into three different mechanisms, each of which has been proposed and supported with different degrees of evidence.
 First, fragmented habitats may more weakly buffer macroclimate than intact habitats (Ewers & Banks-Leite, 2013), resulting in fragmented patches experiencing relatively higher temperatures.
 Increased temperature, especially in small patches, may boost the colonization or population growth rate of warm-adapted species but cause higher extinction risk or demographic declines of cold-adapted species (Figure 1b).
 This microclimate mechanism has been proposed as an important factor driving thermophilization in plant communities (Zellweger et al., 2020).